 Creates a new felony for attempted manufacture of methamphetamine.
 Repeals an existing law that partially addresses similar criminal conduct concerning the manufacture of methamphetamine.
-Increases the criminal surcharge and details the disbursement of the surcharge.
-Expands the first degree murder crime that applies when a person causes the death of a minor while committing child abuse.
 Adds a new level of offense to the crime of identity theft.
 Directs the Sentencing Guidelines Commission to amend the sentencing guidelines by adding the use of another's identity in the commission of a crime to the list of aggravating factors a court may consider in sentencing.
 Amends the law of harassment.
-Makes smoking in a public building and littering petty misdemeanors.
+Makes littering and smoking in a public building petty misdemeanors.

-- Manufacture Crimes.
+- 1. Manufacture Crimes.
 Creates the crime of attempted manufacture of methamphetamine.
 A person is guilty of the crime if the person possesses any chemical reagents or precursors with the intent to manufacture methamphetamine.
-Defines chemical reagents and precursors.
-Panelty, Establishes the penelty for attempted manufacture of methamphetamine as up to 15 - 2 Penalty.
+Defines chemical reagents and precursors. - Penalty.
 Establishes the penalty for attempted manufacture of methamphetamine as up to 15 years in prison or a \$500,000 fine, or both. - 3 Surcharges on criminal traffic and offenders.
-Increases the criminal surcharge from \$35 to \$40 through fiscal year 2007. - 4 Disbursement of criminal surcharges by state treasurer.
+Increases the criminal surcharge from \$35 to \$40 for fiscal years 2004 and 2005. - Disbursement of criminal surcharges by state treasurer.
 Eliminates the criminal justice special projects account in the special revenue fund.
 Re-directs funds allocated to the account to the general fund.
-Directs the \$5 increase in the surcharge in section 3 to the general fund. - 5 Murder in the first degree.
-Expands the first-degree murder crime that applies when a person causes the death of a minor while committing child abuse so that it applies when the perpetrator has previously engaged in child abuse against any child, not just the child whose death the perpetrator causes.
-Currently, this crime occurs when a perpetrator causes the death of a child while committing child abuse and the person has engaged in a past pattern of child abuse upon "the child" and the death occurs under circumstances manifesting an extreme indifference to human life.
-Under the bill, the crime would occur when a perpetrator has engaged in a past pattern of child abuse on "a child," not necessarily the same child, and the death occurs under circumstances manifesting an extreme indifference to human life.
-Identity theft.
+Directs the \$5 increase in the surcharge in section 3 to the general fund. - Identity theft.
 Amends the identity theft statute by adding another level for those who commit identity theft and in the process victimize eight or more parties or cause a combined loss of more than \$35,000.
-Violation of this provision is a 20-year felony and subjects the person to a fine of up to \$100,000, or both.
+Violation of this provision is a 20-year felony and subjects the person to a fine of up to \$100,000, or both. - 6 Littering.
+Makes littering a petty misdemeanor. - 7 Unlawful smoking.
+Makes smoking in a public building a petty misdemeanor. - 8 Harassment; definition.
+Redefines harassment to include only situations involving stalking or imminent physical danger. - Harassment; hearing.
+Provides that a judge does not have to hold a hearing on a harassment petition unless one of the parties requests a hearing.
+As amended, this section would mirror the language found in the order for protection statute.
+Removes the requirement that the court hear a petition within 14 days of receipt. - Harassment; temporary restraining order.
+Requires the petitioner to request a hearing for a restraining order.
+Currently a hearing is guaranteed.
+Eliminates requirement to hear petition within 14 days.
+Requires 5 day advance service of notice of hearing to petitioner and respondent. - Harassment; restraining order.
+Amends law to conform to changes made in section 9. - Sentencing guidelines; identity theft; aggravating factor.
+Directs the Sentencing Guidelines